x-limitless-x/blakedrumm.com/_posts/2023-02-27-scom-certificate-checker-script.markdown

 ---

 ## :book: Introduction
 This tool will allow you to check your SCOM Certificate.
 It is very efficient and has been improved upon over time.
 You may edit line `751` to allow you to change what happens when you run it from Powershell ISE.
+Copying any pasting the script after you run MOMCertImport on a cert is the most common way to run it, which requires no arguments or modifications.
+Just run the script and you will see where the issue may lie.

 ## :page_with_curl: Where to get it
 [Start-SCOMCertificateChecker.ps1](https://github.com/blakedrumm/SCOM-Scripts-and-SQL/blob/master/Powershell/Start-SCOMCertificateChecker.ps1) :arrow_left: **Direct Download Link** \